Coupled equations for K\"ahler metrics and Yang-Mills connections: Examples and cscK metrics on ruled manifolds

 \begin{example} Let $X$ be a compact Riemann surface.
 Then the coupled equations \eqref{eq:CYMeq00}, for a $G$-reduction $H$ on $E^c$ and a K\"ahler metric $\omega$ on $X$, split into the system in separated variables \eqref{eq:CYMeqdecoupled}, since $\dim_\CC X = 1$ and the term $(F_H \wedge F_H)$ vanishes.
 Then the solutions of the coupled equations \eqref{eq:CYMeq00} are given by pairs $(\omega,H)$, where $\omega$ is a cscK metric and $H$ is a $G$-reduction such that its Chern connection is Hermitian--Yang--Mills \eqref{eq:HYM}.
 Due to the Narasimhan and Seshadri Theorem~\cite{D2}, and Ramanathan's generalization~\cite{ramanathan:1975}, examples of solutions of the coupled equations~\eqref{eq:CYMeq00} are given by polystable $G^c$-bundles over $X$. \end{example}

 \begin{remark} In~\cite{Pd}, Pandharipande used Geometric Invariant Theory to compactify the moduli space of pairs $(X,F)$ consisting of a smooth algebraic curve $X$ of genus $g>1$, polarised by a multiple of its canonical bundle, and a semistable vector bundle $F$ over the curve.
 By~\cite[Proposition~8.2.1]{Pd}, such a pair is GIT stable if and only if $E$ is Mumford stable.
 An interesting issue is that this decoupling phenomenon for the stability condition of a pair $(X,F)$ is reflected in the decoupling of the equations~\eqref{eq:CYMeq00}, as already observed in Example~\ref{example0}.
 In fact, combining the Narasimhan--Seshadri Theorem with the uniformization Theorem on Riemann surfaces, it follows that any GIT stable pair $(X,F)$ in Pandharipande's construction, with $X$ smooth, admits one and only one (irreducible) solution of \eqref{eq:CYMeq00} with K\"ahler class equal to the class of the polarisation.
 This gives some evidence to the claim that a Hitchin--Kobayashi correspondence for equations~\eqref{eq:CYMeq00} exists in arbitrary dimensions, as conjectured by the authors~\cite{GF1}.
 An important difference with the curve case is that of course in higher dimensions one expects that the stability condition equivalent to the existence of solutions will involve conditions on the base manifold as well.
-In \cite{GF1}, a new notion of stability for degree zero bundles and polarised varieties has been defined.
-We conjecture that this stability condition is implied by the existence of solutions of~\eqref{eq:CYMeq00}.
-This topic will be treated in future work. \end{remark}
+In~\cite{GF1}, a new notion of stability for degree zero bundles and polarised varieties has been defined.
+We hope to address the relation between this stability condition and the existence of solutions of~\eqref{eq:CYMeq00} in future work. \end{remark}

 Let $(X,L)$ be a compact polarised manifold of complex dimension $n$.
 Suppose that there exists a cscK metric

 where $F_H$ is the curvature of a Hermitian metric $H$ on $L$.
 Then $(\omega,H)$ is a solution of \eqref{eq:CYMeqdecoupled}, and hence a solution of~\eqref{eq:CYMeq00}.
 Since $H$ is trivially an irreducible HYM metric with respect to $\omega$, if there are no non-zero Hamiltonian holomorphic vector fields on $X$, we can apply Theorem~\ref{thm:DeformationCYMeq4} $(1)$ obtaining solutions of~\eqref{eq:CYMeq00} with non-zero ratio of the coupling constants and K\"ahler class close to $[\omega]$ in $H^{1,1}(X,\RR)$.